-China is one of the top sugarcane growers in the world and bolsters its stock from Myanmar and Laos.
-Meanwhile, Italy gets most of its sugarcane from Colombia, a dominant global producer hailing from the 16th century when the Spaniards introduced the plant as a cash crop.
+Italy, on the other hand, gets most of its sugarcane from Colombia, which has been a major producer since the 16th century when the Spaniards introduced it as a cash crop.

-In the flurry of trading sugarcane, the pathway into Singapore looks something like this:
+To summarise, the pathway into Singapore looks something like this:

 Singapore